hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 A Fabric distributed application's business logic code spans two layers as illustrated in the network model:
 - _Chaincode_:
   - _Data Sharing_: No code changes are required for Weaver enablement, as mentioned above.
-  - _Asset Exchange_: Asset exchange can be enabled in two ways, either use weaver `assetexchange` as library, or use interop chaincode to handle asset exchange by doing a chaincode to chaincode call.
+  - _Asset Exchange_: Asset exchange can be enabled in two ways, either use weaver [`assetexchange`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/libs/assetexchange) as library, or use interop chaincode to handle asset exchange by doing a chaincode to chaincode call.
-    - _Use Library `assetexchange`_: This method doesn't require `interop` chaincode to be installed.
+    - _Use Library [`assetexchange`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/libs/assetexchange_: This method doesn't require [`interop`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/contracts/interop) chaincode to be installed.
 In you smart contract `go.mod`, add following in require (update the version according to the latest module version):
       ```
       require(
           ...